HoldenCreative/wp_weeverapps/readme.txt

 - Staging Mode: allows developers to play around with new layouts or work on an app for a new version of a site without needing another API key and without affecting a Live app.
 - QR Codes: This extension will generate QR codes both for quick previewing of your app as you're building it, and for promoting your app publicly.

-- Coming soon: content panels, GPS mapping
+- Coming soon: GPS mapping

 == Installation ==